 Our current wiki software has a glitch and won't generate thumbnails automatically (we hope this will be fixed in the next upgrade).
+Ignore the Upload File page's suggestion for thumbnail coding; unfortunately it doesn't work at present.
 For the moment, thumbnails need to be created manually and uploaded as an independent image file.
 So after you upload the full size image (see above), repeat that process with a smaller version that you have reduced in size prior to uploading.
-Most image-manipulation software includes an option for shrinking images / reducing their size.
+Most imagemanipulation software includes an option for shrinking images / reducing their size.